EI-CoreBioinformatics/mikado/docs/Algorithms.rst

 * Run all necessary supplementary analyses (ORF calling and/or homology analysis through DIAMOND or BLAST).
 * Run supplementary analyses to assess the transcripts, e.g. expression analysis.
 Normalise results so that they can be expressed with values between 0 and 1.
   * Please note that boolean results (e.g. presence or absence) can be expressed with 0 and 1 intead of "False" and "True".
 Customarily, in Python 0 stands for False and 1 for True, but you can choose to switch the order if you so desire.
-* Aggregate all results in a text table, like the one above, tab sepated.
+* Aggregate all results in a text table, like the one above, tab separated.
-* Call mikado serialise, specifying the location of this table eitther through the configuration file or on the command line invocation.
+* Call mikado serialise, specifying the location of this table either through the configuration file or on the command line invocation.

 Given the open ended nature of the external scores, the Daijin pipeline currently does not offer any system to generate these scores.
 This might change in the future.